Kuro-dev/kurosRandomChatBot/readme.md

 ## For self hosting people:

-Create a setting.ini file in root directory
+Create a settings.ini file in root directory

 ```ini
 [discord]